chapel-lang/chapel/.github/ISSUE_TEMPLATE/01-feature_request.md

 <!--
 Is your feature request related to an issue?
 Please describe.
 Describe the solution you'd like.
-Describe any work-arounds you've considered.
+Describe any work-arounds you've considered, if any.
 -->

-**Is this a blocking issue with no known work-arounds?**
+**Is this issue currently blocking your progress?**
 <!-- Answer 'yes', 'no' or 'I don't know'. -->

 ### Code Sample